Premiership of Humza Yousaf

-Humza Yousaf's term as first minister of Scotland began on 29 March 2023 when he was formally sworn into office at the Court of Session, and ended on 7 May 2024, when he resigned amid two votes of no confidence in him and his government.
+Humza Yousaf's term as first minister of Scotland began on 29 March 2023 when he was sworn into office at the Court of Session, and ended on 7 May 2024, when he resigned facing two votes of no confidence in him and his government.

 Yousaf was appointed first minister on 29 March 2023, becoming the youngest person, the first Scottish Asian, and the first Muslim to serve in office.
 He was sworn into the Privy Council in May 2023.
 In April 2024, he formed a minority government after terminating a power-sharing agreement with the Scottish Greens.
 After facing an imminent motion of no confidence, he announced his intention to resign as first minister and party leader on 29 April 2024, and was succeeded by John Swinney.

 Scottish National Party leadership bid

 On 15 February 2023, First Minister Nicola Sturgeon announced her intention to resign the leadership of the Scottish National Party (SNP), triggering an internal election to elect a successor.
 Yousaf declared his candidacy for leader on 18 February on a platform as the "continuity candidate" to Sturgeon's progressive policies.

 During the campaign, opposition parties, as well as rival candidate Kate Forbes, criticised his record in government.
 Despite being unpopular among polling by the Scottish public, Yousaf proved popular in SNP membership polling and received the backing of many prominent figures in the party, something his opponents claimed was the "party establishment".

 Yousaf received 48.2% in first preference votes, but after Ash Regan was eliminated he picked up a total of 52.1% of second preference votes among Regan's voters, delivering him a narrow victory over Forbes.
 On 27 March, he was officially announced as the leader of the Scottish National Party.